 - Independent Consultants Group (ICG)

-The ICG has produced a guide entitled Commissioning Qualitative Research, which offers advice to businesses including information on how to get the best out of the research and how to avoid common problems.
+The ICG has produced a guide for businesses entitled Commissioning Qualitative Research which offers advice on how to get the best out of professional market research and how to avoid common problems.

 Written by Julia Whitehead of Ask Joe Public